-Magento is maturing really fast.
+Magento is maturing fast.
 We’ve already seen a few significant releases in the past two years with quality-of-life improvements, multiple bug fixes, and new functionality that was previously only available with third-party extensions.

 1. Find a Magento-Focused Hosting Provider

-The right hosting will take a huge load off your shoulders.
+The right hosting will take a massive load off your shoulders.
 A strong, Magento-focused hosting team will help you move, deploy, and operate efficiently on their servers, squeezing out the last bit of speed from the machine.

-Just to sum up.
+To sum up.
 This relatively simple change will offer a permanent boost to your Magento store performance.
 Don’t overlook it.

 2. Know Your Bottlenecks and How to Eliminate Them

 Remember, you don’t need to optimize all the things to make your store fast.
-You need to find the actual bottlenecks and remove them.
-Because they are the ones that make your store slower.
+You need to find the actual bottlenecks and remove them because they are the ones that make your store slower.

 Here’s a quick guide on how to find Magento bottlenecks:

 - Check if the store has a server-side or hardware bottleneck.
 Install a brand new store and fill it with roughly the same amount of data as the actual store.
-Compare their performance during normal use.
+Compare their performance during everyday use.
 Buy something, search for stuff, go places.
 See if you have any significant slowdowns on the demo store.
 If you do, this means the bottleneck lies in hardware or server configuration.
 If you don’t, well, we’ll have to dig around a bit more.

 - Look for poorly optimized image delivery.
 Online retail stores are built on images.
 The customer needs to see what they are buying.
 And sometimes images become the bottleneck on pages where they are the prevalent content-type: Product View, Product List, Search Results, and Homepage.
-You can see the problematic pieces in your profiler or through the browser dev tools.
+You can see the problematic pieces in your profile or through the browser dev tools.
 See how to deal with this kind of bottleneck in the following tips.